All Episodes

 Time Text

-Back we are, my friends, L. Rushbow, serving humanity with talent, which is on loan from God.
+Back we are, my friends, El Rushbo, serving humanity with talent, which is on loan from God, here at the Limbaugh Institute for Advanced Conservative Studies.

-I got more than I can possibly squeeze in this hour, and I want to do all of it, and I can't do a fourth hour today because I have a newsletter interview after the program.
+I got more than I can possibly squeeze in this hour, and I want to do all of it.

 So I'm just going to get started.

-Before we get to the NFL stuff, there are some audio sound bites I want you to hear related to the Obama speech.
+Before we get to the NFL stuff, there are some audio soundbites I want you to hear related to the Obama speech.

-But I uh uh got an email.
+But I got an email.

 Oh, it's Catherine.

-Catherine uh told me you are John McCain is destroying Jay Carney on CNN.
+John McCain is destroying Jay Carney on CNN.

-Did you not CNN and hired Jay Carney?
+Did you not CNN hire Jay Carney?

 See, I knew he wasn't going to go to Apple to be the head of PR.

-They were putting that out there on all the tech blogs that he wasn't going to do that.
+They were putting that out there on all the tech blogs.

-Um CNN has hired Kearney.
+So CNN has hired Carney.

 So he's former Time magazine, and he goes to work for Biden and does so well there that he goes to the White House to be press secretary.